Learning to Defer in Congested Systems: The AI-Human Interplay: Supplementary materials on OLBACID (Section )

 \subsection{Bounding the Regret in Admission for $\bacidol$ (Lemma~\ref{lem:bacidol-rega})}

 Our proof structure is similar to that of bandits with knapsacks when restricting to the admission component \cite{agrawal2019bandits}.
 A difference in the settings is that works on bandits with knapsacks also need to learn the uncertain resource consumption whereas the consumption is known in our setting.
-However, our setting presents an additional challenge: post labels are delayed by an endogenous queueing effect.
-In particular, a key step in the proof is Lemma~\ref{lem:bacidol-admit-error}, which bounds the estimation error for all admitted posts where the estimation error is proxied by $1/\sqrt{n_k(t)}$ and $n_k(t)$ is the number of reviewed type-$k$ posts, and is a finite-type version of \cite[Lemma~3]{AgrawalD16} (we later prove a similar result in the contextual setting; see Lemma~\ref{lem:conbacid-error}).
+However, our setting presents an additional challenge: job labels are delayed by an endogenous queueing effect.
+In particular, a key step in the proof is Lemma~\ref{lem:bacidol-admit-error}, which bounds the estimation error for all admitted jobs where the estimation error is proxied by $1/\sqrt{n_k(t)}$ and $n_k(t)$ is the number of reviewed type-$k$ jobs, and is a finite-type version of \cite[Lemma~3]{AgrawalD16} (we later prove a similar result in the contextual setting; see Lemma~\ref{lem:conbacid-error}).
 To prove Lemma~\ref{lem:bacidol-admit-error}, we need to address the feedback delay, which adds the first term in our bound.
-The key insight is that, whenever we admit a new post of one type, the number of labels from that type we have not received is exactly the number of waiting posts of that type.
-By the optimistic admission rule (Line~\ref{line:bacidol-admit} of Algorithm~\ref{algo:bacidol}), this number is upper bounded by $\beta r_{\max}\ell_{\max}$, which enables us to bound the effect of the delay. \begin{lemma} We have $\sum_{t=1}^T\bar{A}_k(t)\min\left(r_{\max},4\sigma_{\max}\sqrt{\frac{\ln t}{n_k(t)}}\right) \leq 4\beta r^2_{\max}\ell_{\max}+8\sigma_{\max}\sqrt{T\ln T}$. \end{lemma} \begin{proof} Recall that $A_k(t)$ captures whether the algorithm admits a type-$k$ post into the review queue and $E_k(t)$ captures whether it admits a type-$k$ post into the label-driven queue.
+The key insight is that, whenever we admit a new job of one type, the number of labels from that type we have not received is exactly the number of waiting jobs of that type.
+By the optimistic admission rule (Line~\ref{line:bacidol-admit} of Algorithm~\ref{algo:bacidol}), this number is upper bounded by $\beta c_{\max}$, which enables us to bound the effect of the delay. \begin{lemma} It holds that $\sum_{t=1}^T\bar{A}_k(t)\min\left(c_{\max},8\sigma_{\max}\sqrt{\frac{\ln t}{n_k(t)}}\right) \leq 4\beta c^2_{\max}+16\sigma_{\max}\sqrt{T\ln T}$. \end{lemma} \begin{proof} Recall that $A_k(t)$ captures whether the algorithm admits a type-$k$ job into the review queue.
+Let $E_k(t)$ be $1$ if the platform admits a type-$k$ job into the label-driven queue (and $0$ otherwise).
 By Line~\ref{line:bacidol-admit} of Algorithm~\ref{algo:bacidol}, we know that $A_k(t) = \bar{A}_k(t)(1-E_k(t))$ and thus $\bar{A}_k(t) \leq A_k(t)+E_k(t)$.
-We thus aim to upper bound $\sum_{t=1}^T(A_k(t)+E_k(t))\min\left(r_{\max},4\sigma_{\max}\sqrt{\frac{\ln t}{n_k(t)}}\right)$.
-Denoting the sequence of periods with $A_k(t)+E_k(t) = 1$ as $t_1,\ldots,t_Y$ where $t_Y = \sum_{t=1}^T A_k(t) + E_k(t)$ and setting $n'(y) = n_k(t_y)$, we then need to upper bound $\sum_{y=1}^Y \min\left(r_{\max}, 4\sigma_{\max}\sqrt{\frac{\ln T}{n'(y)}}\right).$
+We thus aim to upper bound $\sum_{t=1}^T(A_k(t)+E_k(t))\min\left(c_{\max},8\sigma_{\max}\sqrt{\frac{\ln t}{n_k(t)}}\right)$.
+Denoting the sequence of periods with $A_k(t)+E_k(t) = 1$ as $t_1,\ldots,t_Y$ where $Y = \sum_{t=1}^T \left(A_k(t) + E_k(t)\right)$ and setting $n'(y) = n_k(t_y)$, we then need to upper bound $\sum_{y=1}^Y \min\left(c_{\max}, 8\sigma_{\max}\sqrt{\frac{\ln T}{n'(y)}}\right).$